ryansynk/birdsong_detector/README.md

 You will need to edit the R script to set the current working directory to the directory containing the script and CSV (line 79 of the script).
 Then run the R script.
 The download may take several hours or more, and take up several dozen GB, as there are over 8,000 MP3 files to download and convert to WAV.

 After downloading, you will need to use “Create_MFCC_Feature_Vectors.ipynb” to convert the WAV files to feature vectors, then combine them into tensors.
 Open the notebook and edit the “DATA_DIR” line to point to the directory the WAV files are saved in.
 Then run the Python script.
 This may take several hours.

-## How you should get the data

-The final feature tensors are stored in the git repo as pickle files.
-To run the models, download the appropriate model you want to test and the pickle tensors, making sure to edit the “DATA_DIR” variable to point to the directory the pickle tensors are saved in.
-Then you can simply run the model.